NHS-Cosmic-Ray-Team/Data-Analysis-Application/docs/docs/refinement.md

 | First     | First       | Selects the first row in the set of selected rows.              |
 | Last      | Last        | Selects the last row in the set of selected rows.               |

+Then you enter the number of rows to use in each execution of the operation.
+For instance, entering "5" with the average operation will cause every five rows to be averaged together.

+Finally, selecting the input and output controls when the row modificaition occurs.
+Choosing input means the operation will be applied before any filtering is done.
+Choosing output means the operation is applied after all other refinement is complete.

 ### With Inclusion Queries

 Inclusion queries are a system developed for this application that allow the user to specify an arithmetic condition that a data point must meet to be included in the exported result.